yaproxy/yap/README.md

 ./yap yap.toml
 ```

+### Use Yap

-### Use HTTP2 Proxy in Chrome
+#### 1. Use HTTP2 Proxy in Chrome or Firefox

-Add a new pac proxy configuration for you Chrome and setting:
+Create a new pac proxy configuration for you browser and setting:

 ```pac
 function FindProxyForURL(url, host) {